arista-channel/acws/docs/a_wired/a01_lab.md

     If you have a console cable, feel free to console into your switch.
 The switch is in ZTP, you can explore the same commands!
 The spine switch is running configuration your switch will not contain, but login using `admin` and `enable` to start exploring

-1. Login to the spine using the address below and the username `arista`, password `Arista!123`.
+1. Login to the spine using the address below and the username `student#`, password `Arista123`.

     ```yaml
     # Student 1
-    ssh arista@10.1.100.2
+    ssh student1@10.1.100.2

     # Student 2
-    ssh arista@10.1.100.3
+    ssh student2@10.1.100.3
     ```

 2. First thing, let's validate you are on the spine switch and explore the hardware.